stefan-hoeck/idris2-tutorial/src/Tutorial/Traverse.md

 will go back and combine mutable state with error accumulation to tag and read CSV lines in a single traversal.
 We already defined `pairWithIndex` for tagging lines with their indices.
-We also have `uncurry $ hdecode ts` for decoding a single line.
+We also have `uncurry $ hdecode ts` for decoding single tagged lines.
-We can combine the two effects in a single funcion:
+We can now combine the two effects in a single computation:

 ```idris
 tagAndDecode :  (0 ts : List Type)